RapidSoftwareSolutions/Alexa_Google_Translate_Skill/readme.md

 Translate what is {Source} in {Language}
 ```

-Having the Intent, it's slots types and it's utterrances set we can move to configuring our amazon skill.
-The next step would be to connect our new skill to a 'backend' that will actually perform the translation.
+Now that we have the intent, its slots types and its utterrances set, we can move to configuring our amazon skill.
+The next step is to connect our new skill to a 'backend' that will actually perform the translation.

-##Connecting to Amazon Lambda
+##Step 2: Connect to Amazon Lambda

-AWS Lambda is a service that let's you write code that runs whenever an event happens (for example an HTTP request or an AWS Alexa command).
-We will use Lambda in this tutorial as we will not have to worry about setting up servers, load balancers and so on.
+AWS Lambda is a service that let's you write code that runs whenever an event (ex. an HTTP request or an AWS Alexa command) occurs.
+We will use Lambda in this tutorial so that we will not have to worry about setting up servers, load balancer etc.

 Head over to [AWS](aws.amazon.com) and sign in to your console.
 In the console, head over to the Lambda service and create a new lambda function named `ALEXA-TRANSLATE-SKILL`.
 We will not use a blue print and will set the code to be uploaded in a zip file.